realm/SwiftLint/README.md

 ![](assets/runscript.png)

-When you installed `SwiftLint` via `homebrew` on `Apple Silicon` machine, you might experience this `warning/error`,
+If you installed `SwiftLint` via Homebrew on Apple Silicon, you might experience this warning:

 > warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint

-That is because `homebrew` on `Apple silicon` is installing the binaries inside the `/opt/homebrew/bin` folder.
-So to solve this issue, you can either append the `/opt/homebrew/bin` to the search path along build phase:
+That is because Homebrew on Apple Silicon is installs the binaries inside the `/opt/homebrew/bin` folder by default.
+To instruct Xcode where to find SwiftLint, you can either add `/opt/homebrew/bin` to the `PATH` environment variable in your build phase:

 ```bash
 export PATH="$PATH:/opt/homebrew/bin"